OCahungo/databricks_apparel_streaming/ProjectPlan.md

    - The repo will appear as a folder in your workspace, allowing you to edit, run notebooks, and manage files directly from Databricks.
    - For more details, see the official Databricks documentation: [Repos in Databricks](https://docs.databricks.com/repos/index.html).

-3. **Run the "utils/Setup Environment" notebook to set up a catalog, schemas and volumes for the synthetic data generator**.
+3. **Run the "Setup Environment" notebook to set up a catalog, schemas and volumes for the synthetic data generator**.
 It will use the paths defined in the variables file for creating appropriate objects in Unity Catalog.

 4. **Create and Configure a DLT Pipeline**